JayJay-101/semester-stacker-MAHE/README.md

 ---

+## 📢 Important Notice

+**The original developer is graduating and will lose access to MAHE LMS.** To ensure this tool continues to help future MAHE students, **community maintenance is critical**.

+### 🤝 Developers Your Help Is Required!

+If you find this tool valuable, please consider:
+1. **Forking the repository** – Ensure continuity if the original becomes inactive
+2. **Testing on your LMS access** – Report issues and bugs you encounter
+3. **Contributing fixes** – Submit PRs to keep the tool working
+4. **Becoming a maintainer** – Help keep this alive for future students

+This is a community project now.
+Your contributions directly impact thousands of students' study experience.

+---

 **Happy studying!
 Your lectures, your schedule, your success. 🚀**

 If you find this tool helpful, please consider:
 - ⭐ Starring the repository
 - 📤 Sharing with fellow MAHE students
 - 💬 Providing feedback and suggestions
+- 🍴 **Forking to maintain** – Keep it alive for future students!
 - ☕ Supporting development on Buy Me a Coffee